McCoy Air Force Base: 42nd Air Division

 In 1971, the 42d Air Division, was transferred from Blytheville Air Force Base, Arkansas and headquartered at McCoy AFB.
 In September 1973, with the force reduction-directed closure of McCoy AFB in progress, the air division headquarters was transferred back to Blytheville (later renamed Eaker AFB).

 B-52 crash at McCoy AFB

 On 31 March 1972, a 306th Bombardment Wing B-52D, AF Serial Number 56-0625, sustained multiple engine failures and an engine pod fire shortly after takeoff from McCoy AFB on a routine training mission.
-The aircraft was not carrying any weapons.
-The aircraft immediately attempted to return to the base, but crashed 3220 ft short of Runway 18R in a civilian residential area immediately north of the airfield, destroying or damaging eight homes.
-The crew of 7 airmen and a 10-year-old boy on the ground were killed.
-An Orange County, Florida historical marker honoring the flight crew was placed adjacent to the crash site in 2012.
+Not carrying any weapons, the eight-engine bomber immediately attempted to return to the base, but crashed 3220 ft short of Runway 18R in a civilian residential area immediately north of the airfield, destroying or damaging eight homes.
+The crew of seven and a 10-year-old boy on the ground were killed.
+An Orange County historical marker honoring the flight crew was placed adjacent to the crash site in 2012.